Former FBI Director James Comey was released on April 29 after his court appearance over an alleged threat against President Donald Trump.

 “This is something that has been investigated for nearly a year now, and the results of that investigation is that a grand jury returned an indictment.”

-They also allege Comey transmitted the message across state lines while consciously disregarding the risk that it would be viewed as a threat of violence toward another person.
+They also allege that Comey transmitted the message across state lines while consciously disregarding the risk that it would be viewed as a threat of violence toward another person.